Skip to content

 Grade: A+

-This is the percent of residents who are exhibiting symptoms of depression.
-Higher rates of depression could indicate a less hospitable environment.
+This datapoint measures the percentage of long-term care residents who are exhibiting symptoms of depression.

 Appropriate Vaccine Usage